 This past week my husband and I sat down to purchase property in New York.
-As we prepared to sign the deed at settlement, our settlement attorney informed us that our deed reflected we were taking tenancy as “joint tenants with common law rights of survivorship”.
+As we prepared to sign the deed at settlement, our settlement attorney informed us that our deed reflected we were taking tenancy as “joint tenants with common law rights of survivorship.”
 We informed her that as a married couple, we wanted to take tenancy as “tenants by the entirety with common law rights of survivorship.”
 “Same thing,” she replied.

-Lesson two: there are four main types of tenancy, which is how a person takes title to a property either individually or with another person(s):
+Lesson two: There are four main types of tenancy, which is how a person takes title to a property either individually or with another person(s):

 Tenants by the entirety with common law right of survivorship.
 This form of tenancy is reserved for married couples.
 When one spouse passes, the property automatically vests in the surviving spouse.
 In addition, if one spouse has a judgment against him or her, it does not attach to the land.
-This means that when the married couple sells their property, the judgment does not need to be paid off at or prior to settlement.
+This means that when the married couple sells their property, the judgment does not need to be paid off at or before settlement.

 Joint tenants with common law right of survivorship.
 Like the previous form of tenancy, if one tenant passes, the property automatically vests in the surviving tenant.
 All tenants have an equal share of the property.
 If one tenant sells their share, the tenancy changes to tenants in common.

 Tenants in common.
 Unlike the previous forms of tenancy, there are no survivorship rights for tenants in common.
 If one tenant passes, their share is passed to their estate unless their will states otherwise, rather than to the remaining tenants.
 Tenants in common may also own unequal shares of the property: one tenant may own 50% while the remaining two own 25% shares.